PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_308](./images/img_308.png)

-Most of the other data model identifiers available from the ```object``` class relate to subclassing.
-A subclass is a class that is typically based on another class, the superclass but has additional functionality.
+Most of the other data model identifiers available from the ```object``` class relate to the concept of subclassing.
+This will only be discussed briefly here.
+A subclass is a class that is typically based on another class, the superclass but has additional or changed functionality.
 The method resolution order ```__mro__``` can be displayed using:

 ![img_309](./images/img_309.png)